The icon has changed! Visual Studio Code Version 1.17 released

 If you want to go beyond the code folding and fold into a larger region, you can now specify this in the comments using the region keyword

-Currently, VSCode supports eight languages: TypeScript/JavaScript, C#, C/C++, F#, Powershell, and VB.
-Each language has a slightly different syntax.
+Currently, VS Code explicitly states that it supports eight languages: TypeScript/JavaScript, C#, C/C++, F#, PowerShell, and VB.
+The syntax differs slightly for each language.

-This is due to differences in the format of each language, and is not specified by VSCode itself.
+This is due to differences in formatting between languages and is not a standard defined by VS Code itself.

 Below are the methods for specifying regions that can be used in each language